microsoft/vcpkg-docs/vcpkg/produce/test-registry-ports-ado.md

 ---
-title: Test your custom registry ports using vcpkg with GitHub Actions
+title: Test your custom registry ports using vcpkg with Azure DevOps
-description: This tutorial shows users how to set up continuous integration environment for their registry's vcpkg ports using GitHub Actions.
+description: This tutorial shows users how to set up continuous integration environment for their registry's vcpkg ports using Azure DevOps
 author: vicroms
 ms.author: viromer
 ms.date: 1/10/2024